ghjuliasialelli/YOLO-wildlife/README.md

-# Wildlife detection on high-resolution drone images, a case- study of the Kuzikus Wildlife Reserve (Namibia)
+# 🐘 Wildlife detection on high-resolution drone images, a case-study of the Kuzikus Wildlife Reserve (Namibia) 🛰️
 by TRICOT Loan, LABBE Sebastien, SIALELLI Ghjulia